 Day 2 will take us downstream past massive shoreline sand cliffs and eventually past Paradise Beach with its “clothing optional” party goers and finally ending at the Saskatoon Berry Barn.
 There we will have some refreshments before loading up the van and heading back into Saskatoon, arriving late afternoon.

-NOTE: Itinerary may be rearranged depending on river water level and condition of access roads to launch area.
+NOTE: Itinerary may be rearranged depending on river water level, weather and condition of access roads to launch area.

 - Canoeing and safety equipment